Jiménez, Michoacán

-Jiménez is a municipality in the Mexican state of Michoacán, located approximately 65 km west of the state capital of Morelia.
+Jiménez is a municipality in the Mexican state of Michoacán.
+It is located approximately 65 km west of the state capital of Morelia.

 Geography

 The municipality of Jiménez is located in the Trans-Mexican Volcanic Belt in northern Michoacán at an elevation between 1900 and 2500 m.
 It borders the municipalities of Puruándiro to the north, Morelos to the northeast, Huaniqueo to the east, Coeneo to the southeast, Zacapu to the southwest, and Panindícuaro to the northwest.
 The municipality covers an area of 195.057 km2 and comprises 0.33% of the state's area.

 As of 2009, the land cover in Jiménez consists of grassland (16%), temperate forest (10%), matorral (5%) and tropical forest (4%).
 Another 56% of the land is used for agriculture and 2% consists of urban areas.
 Jiménez is drained by the Ángulo River, a tributary of the Lerma River which flows south to north through the municipality.
 There are a few small reservoirs in the municipality, the largest of which are the Aristeo Mercado Reservoir with a capacity of 27000000 m3, and the Copándaro Reservoir with a capacity of 4000000 m3.